TGAC/COPO-documentation/advanced/profile_setup/profile-setup-index.rst

 By understanding the purpose and configuration of each subpart, administrators can efficiently manage complex profiles and their components, enhancing the overall functionality and usability of the Django application.

-Click the desired link below for guidance on how to configure and set up the subpart.
+Click the desired link below for guidance on configuring and setting up each subpart.

 .. toctree::
    :titlesonly: